-Aleksandra Vukcevic, Program Director, (1993), is from Podgorica.
+Aleksandra Dubak, Program Director, (1993), is from Podgorica.
 She graduated from the Law Faculty of the University of Montenegro.
 During the period of studies, she was an active member of ELSE, an international organization of law students.

 She is Program Director at the Youth Initiative for Human Rights, a member of the Civic Alliance, where she gained experience and knowledge on war crimes in the former Yugoslavia, as well as dealing with the past.
 Aleksandra coordinated regional and national projects in the areas of human and minority rights, youth rights, refugee rights and asylum seekers.